 attributes) are relative to the current document instance.
 I think full-path

-should be deprecated in favor of href
+should be deprecated in favor of href here, and finally

-for the next major version of EPUB.mimetype
+superseded by href for the next major version of EPUB.mimetype attribute on rootfile

 elements since the prose of EPUB 3.1 says the target of a rootfile must